It’s not the hours you put in, but rather what you put into those hours. – Anthony Robbins

 Go back to the 80/20 rule and commit yourself to working on the 20 percent of activities and tasks that will help you accomplish 80 percent of your goals and objectives.
 Only once these tasks have been completed should you move on to the 80%.

 Technology is great if used in a way that will benefit your long-term goals and objectives.
 On the other hand, if technology is abused it can sabotage your time and lock you away into the habit of ongoing procrastination.
 Too much internet surfing, email responding, watching television, talking over the telephone, or listening endlessly to the radio will sabotage your time probably more than anything else on this list.

 Avoid these three Time Robbing Emotions

-The 3 emotions of fear, stress and overwhelm are all an outcropping of one’s inability to proactively manage their time.
-If you are able to use and apply all the techniques and strategies discussed within this post, then these emotions will no longer affect your productivity throughout the day.
+The three emotions of fear, stress and overwhelm are all an outcropping of one’s inability to proactively manage their time.
+If you are able to use and apply all the techniques and strategies discussed in this post, then these emotions will no longer affect your productivity throughout the day.

 Gain More Knowledge…

 Here are some additional links and resources that will help you learn more about this topic:

 - 15 Time Boxing Strategies to Get Things Done @ Litemind